Indianapolis Colts vs. New York Jets NFL Week 9 Odds, Plays and Insights - NewsBreak

 - The Colts covered the spread in their only game when favored by 10.5 points or more.

-- Indianapolis' games this year have gone over the point total five times in nine opportunities (55.6%).
+- Indianapolis' games this year have hit the over five times in nine opportunities (55.6%).

 - Indianapolis is 3-1 against the spread and 2-1 overall in games when it scores more than 29.4 points.

-- This year, the Colts have turned the ball over 10 times, five more than the Jets' takeaways (5).
+- The Colts have turned the ball over five more times (10 total) than the Jets have forced a turnover (5) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jets.